takemaru/dnet/README.md

 - [section_0302, switch_0010]
 ```

+### Sections

-The section part describes section information including load and
+The "sections" part describes section information including load and
 impedance.
 In DNET, loads are assumed to be unbalanced three-phase
 and be connected in delta.
 Loads are also assumed to be uniformly
 distributed along a line section, and are modeled as constant current,
 not as power (see Section 2 in `doc/dnet-theory.pdf` for more detail).

 In the data file, load and impedance are specified by six values,
 which are real and imaginary parts of the three phases; for
-section_-001 in the following example, load current is 16.3225894 +
+section_-001 in the following YAML, load current is 16.3225894 + 0j in
-0j in the 0-th phase, and impedance is 0.0684 + 0.3678805j in the all
+the 0-th phase, and impedance is 0.0684 + 0.3678805j in the all
 phases.
-Substation attribute indicates whether the line is directly
+Substation attribute indicates whether the line section is
-connected to a substation.
-There is no restriction on section names.
+directly connected to a substation.
+There is no restriction on
+section names, unlike switches as described below.

 ```yaml
 sections: